Where can I find information and statistics about rugby?

 Britannia School is an EPIC resource.
 It is a great place for learning about the history and basic rules of rugby, including the difference between rugby union and rugby league.

-- On the purple Article Reading Level tags at the top of the page to make the article easier or more difficult.
+- Change the Article Reading Level tags at the top of the page to make the article easier or more difficult.

-- Find links to other articles that might be useful for you.
+- Select Related to find links to other articles that might be useful for you.

 Tips: To get to the EPIC resources you will need a password from your school librarian first.
 Or you can chat with one of our AnyQuestions librarians between 1 and 6pm Monday to Friday and they will help you online.
 Some EPIC databases may also be available through your public library.